thelfer/mfem-mgis/docs/web/tutorial.md

 - The `Strain Hardening Modulus` (H), which defined the slope of the stress versus strain curve after the point of yield of a material.

-For our example the following values are used:
+In our example the following values are used:

 \[
-\label{size}
 \left\{
     \begin{array}{lcl}
         \nu & = & 0.34 \\